ansys/pyoptislang/doc/source/user_guide/troubleshooting.rst

 ===============

 This page explains how to resolve the most common issues encountered with the ``ansys-optislang-core`` package.
-To get more detailed information about an error, when launching optiSLang, use the ``loglevel`` parameter:
+To get more information about an error, use the ``loglevel`` parameter when launching optiSLang:

 .. code:: python